aidos-askhatuly/DDos_attack_detection/README.md

     - contains a reference to the dataset stored in LFS

 ### Dataset
+The dataset is coming from the open source network analyzing software "Wireshark".
+The dataset contains information about network packets travelling between client, server and network devices in between such as routers and swithces.
+"Network packet" or "packet" is a unit of data that is transmitted over a network.
+It's the basic unit of communication in network protocols such as the Internet Protocol.
+A packet typically consists of two main parts: the header and the payload.
+The header contains control information such as the source and destination addresses, protocol information, packet sequence number, and error detection codes.
+The payload contains the actual data being transmitted.

+The dataset also contains information about whether the network packets have been normal or non-normal, i.e. used to perform network attack.
 * Source: Network traffic analyzing tool Wireshark.
 * Shape: 2 160 668 * 28.
 * Concerns: imbalanced data 90*10, IP address and hostnames are anonymized, data entry errors.
 Target value - Packet class: {Normal-10%, UDP-flood-9%, HTTP-flood, Smurf, SIDDOS}